 The rules for nationwide prohibition referendums were then changed: Parliament added a third option – state purchase and control.
 These three options (national continuance, national prohibition and state control) were voted on by electors in referendums that accompanied every New Zealand general election from 1919 until 1987, with the exception of the 1931 and 1951 elections.

 In the December 1919 poll, prohibition failed by only 1,632 votes – the closest it ever came to succeeding.
 Prohibition’s share of the vote remained strong through the 1920s – it was 48.6% in 1922, 47.3% in 1925 and 40.2% in 1928.

 With the onset of economic depression and the failure of prohibition in the United States, the vote for prohibition declined in the 1930s.
 From 1949 until 1987 the vote for national continuance – keeping New Zealand's liquor laws largely unchanged – was always over 60% (sometimes closer to 70%).
 The licensing referendums had become irrelevant, and in 1989 Parliament voted to abolish them.

-In order for each referendum to be held, Parliament has to pass a special act containing the question (or questions) to be asked.
-With just one exception (one of the country’s constitutional referendums), referendums in New Zealand have been non-binding.
+In order for a referendum to be held, Parliament has to pass a special act containing the question (or questions) to be asked.
+With just two exceptions (one of the country’s constitutional referendums and end of life choice in 2020), referendums in New Zealand have been non-binding.
 In each of the consultative and constitutional referendums, however, it was clear that Parliament intended to follow the will of the public, and it did so.

 Three consultative referendums were held in 1949, which proved to be the first Labour government’s final year in office.
 Prime Minister Peter Fraser’s government had declined in popularity in the aftermath of the war, and it wanted to avoid making tough decisions without public support.